alecarones/broom/README.md

 # BROOM: Blind Reconstruction Of signal from Observations in the Microwaves

-A Python package for blind component separation in CMB data analysis.
+**BROOM** is a Python package for blind component separation in Cosmic Microwave Background (CMB) data analysis.

+---

-## Installation
+## 📦 Installation

-This package can be installed with:
+You can install the base package using:

 ```
 pip install cmbroom